Anable Basin

 Anable Basin (also known as Eleventh Street Basin) is a 500 ft artificial inlet of the East River located in the Long Island City neighborhood of Queens, New York City.
 It was carved in 1868 to serve the large concentrations of industrial firms in the neighborhood.

 A public walkway along the southwest side of the basin was constructed as part of the Queens West development in 2012.
 The basin contains several private vessels, the former Water's Edge restaurant, a former Prudence Island ferry boat, and a floating dock owned by Long Island City Community Boathouse, used for its kayaking programs.
 In November 2018 it was announced that Amazon would be building its large Amazon HQ2 campus on the land surrounding the basin.
 However, these plans have since been canceled.

 Etymology

 The basin's namesake is Henry Sheldon Anable, who was also the basin's financier.
 Anable was a prominent figure in local business and politics in 1860s, the time of the basin's creation.
 He was the nephew-in-law of then-president of Union College, Eliphalet Nott, who owned much of the land around Hunter's Point.

 Anable's ancestors were among the early Puritan settlers of Massachusetts, arriving in 1623.
-He is a descendant of Anthony Annable who was a passenger of the Anne, which was the third ship to arrive in the Plymouth Colony.
+He is a descendant of Anthony Annable who was a passenger of the Anne, the third ship to arrive in the Plymouth Colony.